SpeedyWeather/SpeedyWeather.jl/docs/src/barotropic.md

 So scaling with the radius squared means we can use dimensionless operators, however, this comes at the cost of needing to deal with both a time step in seconds as well as a scaled time step in seconds per meter, which can be confusing.
-Furthermore, some constants like Coriolis or the diffusion coefficient need to be scaled too during initialisation, which may be confusing too because values are not what users expect them to be.
+Furthermore, some constants like Coriolis or the diffusion coefficient need to be scaled too during initialization, which may be confusing too because values are not what users expect them to be.
 SpeedyWeather.jl follows the logic that the scaling to the prognostic variables is only applied just before the time integration and variables are unscaled for output and after the time integration finished.
 That way, the scaling is hidden as much as possible from